multiscale-cosim/TVB-NEST-usecase1/INSTALL.md

 # Installation guide for the MSC framework and TVB-NEST co-simulation

-The below provided installation instructions are intended to minimize changes to the local environment.
-On local systems the use of a virtual machine ensures no conflicting dependecies.
+This installation instructions are intended to minimize changes to the local environment.
+On local systems the use of a virtual machine ensures no conflicting dependencies.
 On the supported HPC systems, the use of pre-installed modules is leveraged.

 * Platforms
   1. [HPC systems](#TVB-NEST-usecase1-installation-on-HPC-systems)